14 Best Restaurants in Matera: Cave Dining to Cheap Eats

 I highly recommend starting with the Antipasti del Caveoso, a delicious selection of vegetarian dishes (one between two is plenty).

-Antipasti, Trattoria del Caveoso, Matera
+Antipasti, Trattoria del Caveoso, Matera, Italy

 Antipasti at Trattoria del Caveoso, one of the best restaurants in Matera